 Separate Your “Must-Haves” From Your “Nice-to-Haves”

-Questions To Ask About Off Grid Properties
+Ask About Off Grid Properties

-If you’ve ever bought a home of any kind, you know about home buyers checklists.
+If you've ever bought a home of any kind, you know about home buyers checklists.
 Knowing what you want in a home before you start looking is a huge timesaver.
-Yet when you’re looking at buying an off the grid home, they’re even more important.
-Getting them answered before making an offer can give you a more realistic idea of the costs, renovation/upgrade work, and lifestyle involved if you buy that property.
+Yet when you're looking at buying an off the grid home, they're even more important.

 - Is the home completely off the grid, or does it have the option to hook into the local power grid?
 (This differs from place to place.
-Where we live, in Canada’s Northwest Territories, there just isn’t a power grid to hook into.
-In some parts of the U.S and other provinces, like some parts of Ontario, you can hook into the power grid and sell your residential solar power back to build up a credit.
+Where we live, in Canada's Northwest Territories, there just isn't a power grid to hook into.
+In some parts of the U.S and other provinces, like some parts of Ontario, you can hook into the power grid and sell your residential solar power back to build up credit.

 - Is it up to code?
 This is important for property insurance and financing (if you plan on getting either/both).